andrewsteinmeyer/SmartDash/README.md

 # Dashboard

 Kanban style dashboard.
 Code included is front-end only.
 Backend was written in Javascript, MongoDB and Meteor.js.
+I designed and developed the entire frontend and all supporting backend calls.

 ## Estimate View